ArkEcosystemArchive/docs-legacy/docs/releases/v2.0.19/migrating_1.0_2.0.md

 This is an archived guide. `v2.0.X` has been deprecated.
 :::

-Initially, you might have created your BridgeChain using [Ark Node](https://github.com/ArkEcosystem/ark-node), the official v1 implementation.
-Now that [Ark Core](https://github.com/arkecosystem/core) (v2) has reached a stable, production-ready release, you will want to upgrade your network.
+Initially, you might have created your BridgeChain using [ARK Node](https://github.com/ARKEcosystem/ark-node), the official v1 implementation.
+Now that [ARK Core](https://github.com/arkecosystem/core) (v2) has reached a stable, production-ready release, you will want to upgrade your network.

-Depending on the size of your BridgeChain network, upgrading to `Ark Core` may need more or less preparation.
+Depending on the size of your BridgeChain network, upgrading to `ARK Core` may need more or less preparation.
 Upgrading is a breaking change, and all `v1` nodes will become incompatible with your new network.
 You should ensure that your users are aware of the upgrade, and node operators have time to adequately prepare for the migration, as they will need to update their tools and code bases.

 [[toc]]